right furniture

 A well-thought-out layout enhances the comfort and style of your home.
 Consider how you use each space and arrange furniture to support its purpose:

-• Living Rooms: Arrange seating around a focal point like a fireplace or TV, ensuring the layout encourages conversation and relaxation.
+• Living Rooms: Arrange your living room furniture around a focal point like a fireplace or TV, ensuring the layout encourages conversation and relaxation.

-• Dining Areas: Keep it simple with a sleek table and comfortable chairs, adding a centerpiece or pendant light for visual interest.
+• Dining Areas: Keep it simple with a sleek table and comfortable dining room chairs, adding a centerpiece or pendant light for visual interest.

 • Open Spaces: Define zones with rugs, lighting, or furniture placement, ensuring each area has a distinct purpose without feeling cluttered.